Skip to content

 Commands can be registered at different layers, allowing content packs to override base functionality:

-When attack is executed, custom_attack runs (highest priority).
+When attack is executed, rpg_attack runs (pack priority 100 is highest).

 Command Aliases